SarahMHaigh/SarahMHaigh.github.io/_pages/about.md

 <b>Aug 2023</b> - Welcome to Geo, Amber, and Kiara to the lab!
 Let's collect some data.

 <b>Aug 2023</b> - Congratulations to Wendy Torrens who was awarded a Trainee Development Program Award from the Society for Neuroscience.
-She will be presenting a poster on her recent data using hair clips to collect high quality EEG data regardless of hair type (patent pending).
+She will be presenting a poster on her recent data using hair clips to collect high quality EEG data regardless of hair type.